jkeuper/jkeuper.github.io/_posts/2017-12-05-tags-in-jekyll.md

 a script for generating tag pages, only when new tags have been added.

 ## Posts by tag
 I have chosen for a client side solution.
-One page with all posts summaries is generated and based on the selected tag, the posts with that tag are displayed using javascript.
+One single page with all posts summaries is generated and based on the selected tag, the posts with that specific tag are displayed using javascript.
 That's easy and always up-to-date.

 Every post is generated with a css class for each tag.
 To make sure